Skip to content

 Normal HelmReleaseCreated 44s release Created HelmRelease "podinfo1-main"

-All of these resources are created in the same namespace as the Release object (default in this sample).
+All resources are created in the same namespace as the Release object (in this case, default).

 The OCIRepository

-This Flux resource pulls the KuboCD package image:
+This Flux resource is responsible for pulling the KuboCD package image:

 kubectl get OCIRepository